-The first mistake a novice or an amateur commits is to believe that creating amazing bird photographs is magic.
+The first mistake a novice or an amateur commit is to believe that creating amazing bird photographs is magic.
 Only a few gifted bird photographers can create such photos.

 Or, worse even, to think that only those who have expensive gear could create amazing bird photographs.